parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/4_contract_proxy.md

 # Example - Contract Proxy

-This chapter introduces the use of the `use_contract` macro to interact with other contracts.
-We have `ContractProxy` that serves as a middle-man to another contract [My Little Pony](2_my_little_pony.md).
-We are going to explore the interaction between the two contracts by:
+We will look at how the contract `ContractProxy` use the `use_contract` macro to interact with other contracts.
+In general, `ContractProxy` is a contract that serves as a middle-man to another contract [My Little Pony](2_my_little_pony.md).

+There are two kinds of interaction between the two contracts:

 - calling another contract's entrypoint methods.
 - sending tokens from the balance of one contract to another contract.

-Firstly, use the macro `use_contract` to specify the contract entrypoint methods in a trait.
+To call another contract, firstly use the macro `use_contract` to specify the contract entrypoint methods in a trait.
 The address is hard-coded when using this macro.
 It is recommended to remove or comment out  the methods that are not intended to be used.

 Recall that we have a deployed contract called `MyLittlePony` that consists of three methods, `self_introduction()`, `grow_up()`, and `change_person()`.
 We are going to use `grow_up()` in